baahrens/goodreads-api-node/README.md

 ## Usage

-You need to register your app to get a goodreads developer key: https://www.goodreads.com/api/keys With the developer key and secret you can now call `goodreads()`.
+You need to register your app to get a [goodreads developer key](https://www.goodreads.com/api/keys) With the developer key and secret you can now call `goodreads()`.
 This will return an object which exposes the API methods.

 ```js